Jesus Christ is Superior to the Prophets. 1: 1- 3

-First, Christ is Superior Prophet in Revelation of God.
+First, Christ is Superior Prophet.
 The revelation through Christ is superior to that of the Old Testament prophets.
 Christ is the final and complete revelation from the Father.
 He is the Word that became flesh and lived among us.
 Jesus is the message and as well as the messenger.
 His disciples saw His glory as the glory of the only begotten of the Father full of grace and truth (John 1:1,14).
 Jesus has revealed the Father to us (John 1:18).
 He is the living Word.
 The Bible is the written Word of God.
 It is the once for all given Word for our faith and practice (Jude 1:3).
 We do not need any further revelation.
-What we need today is the illumination of the given Word of God (Eph 1:18).
+What we need today is the illumination of the given Word of God (Ephesian 1:18).

 Thirdly, Jesus is the Creative Agent of the Universe.
-Time, space and matter are made through Him.
+Time, space and matter are made through Him and for Him.
 Jesus is the creator and not the created.
 Apart from Him nothing came into existence (John 1:3).
 He alone performs the works that only God can perform.
 He upholds all things by the word of his power.
 All things were created by Him and for Him (Col 1:15-17).
 He is the sovereign source and the divine agent of all things.
 For His glory all things were created.
 He is the first cause of creation (Rev 3:14).
 We live in a universe that belongs to Christ (Psalms 24:1).
 In creation we see God's power and wisdom.
 Scripture says "Christ is the power and wisdom of God"(1 Cor 1:24).
-Jesus is the mighty God.